 3 The Building Amendment Regulations (No. 2) 2001 r.
 7 reads as follows:

-“

 7. Transitional

 (1) In this regulation —

 access through a building not of Class 10a means access between the area within an enclosure and a part of a building, other than a Class 10a building under the Building Code, to which there is direct or indirect access from outside the enclosure;